-- 15.1 Nuclear gauges (field and laboratory) shall be properly secured against unauthorized removal at all times when they are not in use. - 15.2 When not in use on the job site, each field nuclear gauge shall be stored at all times in its approved, locked transport case which is attached inside the locked nuclear gauge containment system (ensure all locking mechanisms are in the locked position). - 15.3 A field nuclear gauge stored at a temporary job site away from Central or Regional storage facilities shall be stored as specified below: - 15.3.1 A field nuclear gauge may be stored up to sixty-six (66) hours in the locked transport case which is attached inside the locked nuclear gauge containment system which is bolted to the bed of the truck with all locking mechanisms in the locked position. - 15.3.2 If it is anticipated the storage will exceed sixty-six (66) hours, the gauge must be stored in a locked and fixed (non-portable) storage unit, or in a locked storage room, within a secured office, laboratory, warehouse, or storage building.
-The truck shall not be used on public roadways without removing the empty gauge containment system from the truck; or placing the gauge back in the containment system, with all locking mechanisms in the locked position (ensure vehicle operator is on the authorized user list). - 15.4 Storage areas for all nuclear gauges shall be inspected and approved by the Department and/or a Regional Radiation Safety Officer prior to its use for actual storage. - 15.5 The storage area shall be designed to prevent unauthorized access.
-A minimum of two independent physical controls that form tangible barriers shall be used to secure nuclear gauges from unauthorized removal or theft while in storage. - 15.6 The storage area shall be located no closer than fifteen (15) feet from a permanent work station, such as a desk or work table. - 15.7 The unrestricted area surrounding each storage unit throughout the state shall not exceed two (2) millirem/hr.
+- 15.1 Nuclear gauges (field and laboratory) shall be properly secured against unauthorized removal at all times when they are not in use. - 15.2 When not in use on the job site, each field nuclear gauge shall be stored at all times in its approved, locked transport case which is attached inside the locked nuclear gauge containment system (ensure all locking mechanisms are in the locked position). - 15.3 A field nuclear gauge stored at a temporary job site away from Central or Regional storage facilities shall be stored as specified below: - 15.3.1 If within a fenced-in or otherwise secured ADOT vehicle storage/parking area, a field nuclear gauge may be stored up to sixty-six (66) hours in the locked transport case which is attached inside the locked nuclear gauge containment system which is bolted to the bed of the truck with all locking mechanisms in the locked position. - 15.3.1.1 When an operator is in travel status, overnight storage of the gauge must be pre-approved by the DRSO and/or RRSO.
+If either the DRSO or RRSO grants approval, the DRSO or respective RRSO shall be notified promptly. - 15.3.2 If it is anticipated the storage will exceed sixty-six (66) hours, the gauge must be stored in a locked and fixed (non-portable) storage unit, or in a locked storage room, within a secured office, laboratory, warehouse, or storage building.
+The truck shall not be used on public roadways without removing the empty gauge containment system from the truck; or placing the gauge back in the containment system, with all locking mechanisms in the locked position (ensure vehicle operator is on the authorized user list). - 15.3.3 Residential home storage of a gauge is prohibited. - 15.4 Storage areas for all nuclear gauges shall be inspected and approved by the DRSO and/or RRSO prior to its use for actual storage. - 15.5 The storage area shall be designed to prevent unauthorized access.
+A minimum of two independent physical controls that form tangible barriers shall be used to secure nuclear gauges from unauthorized removal or theft while in storage. - 15.6 The storage area shall be located no closer than fifteen (15) feet from a permanent work station, such as a desk or work table.

-- 15.8 Storage areas shall be conspicuously posted with the following information: - 15.8.1 ARRA-6 NOTICE TO EMPLOYEES.
+- 15.7 The unrestricted area surrounding each storage unit throughout the state shall not exceed two (2) millirem/hr.
+15.8 Storage areas shall be conspicuously posted with the following information: - 15.8.1 ARRA-6 NOTICE TO EMPLOYEES.
 (An illustration is provided in Attachment #1.) - 15.8.2 CAUTION-RADIOACTIVE MATERIALS.
 (An illustration is provided in Attachment #2.) - 15.8.3 TITLE 12, LICENSE NO. 7-31, NOTICE FORM.
 (An illustration is provided in Attachment #3.) - 15.8.4 EMERGENCY CONTACTS LIST.
 (A sample of the format for the "Emergency Contacts" list is provided in Attachment #4.)

-- 15.9.1 The DRSO shall be responsible for the main storage facility located at the Materials Group Standardization Unit (Annex). - 15.9.2 The DRSO shall maintain records of permanent and temporary site locations and annual inspection reports received from the RRSO. - 15.9.3 The DRSO shall be responsible for notification to the ARRA concerning new storage locations of radioactive materials. - 15.9.4 The DRSO shall inspect each Region's permanent storage facility annually for compliance with the Department's Radioactive Materials License.
+- 15.9.1 The DRSO shall be responsible for the main storage facility located at the Materials Group Standardization Unit (Annex). - 15.9.2 The DRSO shall maintain records of permanent and temporary site locations. - 15.9.3 The DRSO shall be responsible for notification to ARRA concerning new storage locations of radioactive materials. - 15.9.4 The DRSO, or designated representative, shall inspect each storage facility annually for compliance with the Department's Radioactive Materials License.
+The DRSO shall maintain the annual inspection records.